AndrewC101/PokemonTrueRed/README.md

   - Elite Four rooms
   - Safari Zone
   - Anywhere before obtaining the Pokedex
+- Player can forfeit battles by holding Select while trying to Run, player will be asked for confirmation
+- Trainer fly (Mew glitch) has been removed (you can get Mew legitimately) as it can softlock the game
-- Missingno glitch and trainer fly (Mew glitch) are present, but the following balancing changes have been made
+- Missingno glitch is present, but the following balancing changes have been made
   - Seeing Missingno will not corrupt the players Hall of Fame data
   - Seeing Missingno will not give the player 128 more of their 6th item, or any amount more of any item
   - Wild Pokemon whos levels would be >100 or <2 have their level set to 5